CAA381/hands-on/README.md

 * **[Timesheet Application](http://cloudl000024.wdf.sap.corp:8080/teched/caa381.git)**\
 Each participant will deploy an own instance of this app to SAP Cloud Platform.
 The application implements a typical SAP Cloud Platform scenario: It realizes a business process for creating and approving timesheet entries.
 The project is based on the SAP Cloud Application Programming Model.
 Furthermore, it uses the convinient APIs of the SAP Cloud SDK to retrieve employee data from SAP SuccessFactors and to read/write approved timesheet entries to S/4HANA.
-* **Visual Studio Code**\
+* **IntelliJ IDEA**\
-We will work with Visual Studio Code as IDE to edit the code of the Timesheet Application.
+We will work with IntelliJ as IDE to edit and push the code of the Timesheet Application.
 * **GitLab SCM**\
 For central source code management, we will use GitLab.
 We use a shared source code repository as starting point.
 In this repository, each participant will create his own branch to isolate source code changes from other participants.
 * **Project Piper Cx Server**\